Meeds-io/whitepaper/en/2-deeds.md

-# 2. Deeds - The Properties of the WoM
+# 2. Deeds - The Properties

 ## 2.1.
 Deed NFTs